Google Ad Exchange: What It Is and How to Join

 Plus, most self-serve platforms have limited technology and don’t provide solutions such as dynamic floor pricing, next gen ad formats, and preferential rates from demand partners like SSPs, DSPs and ad exchanges.

-Snigel provides a full-service solution which means you’ll have a designated ad management expert who creates, implements, and manages your entire ad stack and ad strategy for you.
+Snigel provides a full-service solution which means you’ll have a designated ad management expert who creates, implements, and manages your entire ad stack and ad strategy for you using advanced algorithms.
 You can be as involved or uninvolved with the process as you want.
 Either way, our team will handle the heavy lifting of customizing your ad stack, running A/B tests, and more so that you don’t have to.

 4. What Other SSPs and Ad Exchanges Do They Connect You To?